 Voila!
 You have an awesome little DIY Dad Coupon Book that’s perfect for Father’s Day, birthdays or Christmas!
 Dad can simply tear along the perforated line each time he wants to redeem one of his coupons and hand it in!

-Disclosure: Thank you so much to Cricut for working with us on this post.
+Disclosure: Thank you so much to Canadian Turkey for working with us on this post.
 As with all articles on Hello Creative Family all thoughts and opinions are 100% our own.
-We only share things we love and we certainly love our Cricut!
+We only share things we love and we certainly love Canadian Turkey!